Seller Staging Tips for Appealing to Millennial Buyers

 If you are planning on selling your home in the near future then this article about appealing to the largest home buyer market segment…millennials is important must read material for you.
 Why?
 Because the market and what’s hot and what’s not has changed dramatically over the past few years.
 If you want to maximize your home selling price and appeal to the greatest buying pool today then we encourage you to take action today to take advantage of these trends.
 The first thing a prospective home seller usually starts thinking about is getting their home ready to sell.
 With that said, you may be asking yourself what kinds of updates should you consider?
 What improvements should you make, if any?
 And should you stage your home?

 These are all important questions to ask as you make decisions about your home’s condition.
 Getting top dollar for your home requires that the home really shines when buyers compare it to other homes in your market.
-This is part of a series of helpful articles and tips that we have written to share with you to help you understand the dynamics of todays buyers and sellers.
+This is part of our 2021 best in class series of helpful articles and tips that we have written to share with you to help you understand the dynamics of todays buyers and sellers.

 The first step in preparing your home for the market is to think like a buyer, not a homeowner.

 Millennial Buyers – the largest buyer segment

 Who are they?
 Home Buyer Profiles for 2020:

 • The millennial generation is defined as those who are 36 years old and younger.

 • Generation X is 37 to 51

 • the Silent Generation are aged 71 to 91.

 Nick Santoro says, that no matter where you live in the United States, no matter what your profession, background or generation, no doubt you have seen and heard much about the generation called the “millennials.”